ciderapp/Cider-2/README.md

 ## License

 Cider-2 is distributed under a proprietary license.
 The source code is not publicly available.
-Access to the builds is provided to donors and purchasers through the official Discord server, Steam, and the Microsoft Store.
+Access to the builds is provided to donors and purchasers through the official Discord server, itch.io, and the Microsoft Store.

 Please note that the distribution and use of Cider-2 builds obtained through these platforms are subject to the respective terms and conditions set by each platform.
 Make sure to review the license agreements and terms of service associated with the specific platform from which you obtained Cider-2.